manju1807/Love-calculator/README.md

 # Love-calculator
-Love calculator app using Vanilla Javascript
+Love calculator app using Vanilla Javascript and pure css